Forcing theory for transverse trajectories of surface homeomorphisms: Introduction

 We would like to thank Fr\'ed\'eric Le Roux for informing us of some important gaps in the original proofs of Theorem \ref{th:transverse_imply_periodic points}, and Theorem \ref{th:transverse_imply_entropy}.
 We would also like to thank Andr\'es Koropecki for his useful comments and for discussions regarding Proposition \ref{pr:Ginzburg_intro}, and to Victor Ginzburg for presenting us the question on the genericity of non-contractible periodic points for Hamiltonian diffeomorphisms.
+Finally, we would like to thank the anonymous referee for the careful work and suggestions which greatly improved our text.